 Winter Hike #4: La Quinta, CA

 Traveling pushes you to get out of your comfort zone at times especially when you travel solo.
-As a natural introvert and trained centrovert, travelling solo challenges me all the time.
+As a natural introvert and trained centrovert, traveling solo challenges me all the time.
 It was my last day in La Quinta.
-Going for a hike in 38 degrees in windy condition isn’t my preference but it sure wasn’t going to stop me from exploring.
-Xena wasn’t oppose to the idea either.
+Going for a hike in 38 degrees in the windy condition isn’t my preference but it sure wasn’t going to stop me from exploring.
+Xena wasn’t opposed to the idea either.

 As I pulled into the East Cove Trailhead parking lot, what do I see?
 A sign for dogs on leash.
 YEAH!!
 The sun was just peeking out behind the mountain.
 Perfect timing.

 Dogs are prohibited on the trails (Bear Creek Canyon Oasis, Boo Hoff & Cove to Lake) that lead to the mountains and Lake Cahuillato to protect bighorn sheep.
 However, the smaller trails near the trailheads allow dogs.
 The blue and orange stars below are the East Cove and West Cove trailheads, respectively.

 I never thought the desert was pretty until that morning.
 I saw the beauty of the desert for the first time and I was in awe.
 Travel, it sure expands your horizons.
 This short hike was sweet and definitely memorable.

 - Trailhead – East Cove (Parking lot and free street parking)

 - I made a loop and walked 1.62 miles in total and gained 134 ft.
 Kid-friendly.

 - Pass the first 2 junctions.
 At the 3rd junction, turn right.
 You are on DIKE.
 Stay on the trail until you meet a trail on your right.
 That will take you to Cove Oasis where the palm trees and picnic tables are.
 Once you reach Cove Oasis, turn right then left to go back to the trailhead.